NatanGer97/BarManagarFront/README.md

 A bar management system with over 400 drinks that uses an external API of drinks and cocktails.
 The system works with a "third party" (API) of drinks that simulates a supplier.

 # Structure
-The project  consist of 2 part: restful web server (API) and client that communicate with this API
+The project  consist of 2 parts: restful web server (API) and client that communicate with this API
 -   Server: Spring Boot Server (Java)
 -  DB: MongoDB (Atlas)
 -  Client: Vaadin framework for GUI development